The Milky Way rises over Grand Teton National Park

 Sigma 35mm Art

 The lens you choose will drastically alter how your Milky Way images look.
 I love using a 14mm lens because I have plenty of room for the foreground and the Milky Way.
 Anything over 35mm is too tight to capture a foreground element, unless you create a panorama.
+Remember, these focal lengths are for Full-Frame cameras.
+If you are using a Crop-Sensor camera, the image will be magnified by a factor of 1.5; I explain this further down in the tutorial.

 When it comes to Milky Way photography, it is crucial to capture as much light as possible.
 T-Stops measure the transmission of light through the lens.
 Ideally, the f-stop and T-stop would be the same.
 For example, an f/2.8 lens would transmit 2.8 T-stops of light.
 This is usually not the case.
+Most lenses don't transmit as much light as their aperture would indicate.
+For example, the Nikon 14-24mm f/2.8 transmits T/3.0 stops of light.

 Be sure to visit DXO Mark and see what the T-stop rating is for your lens.
 You may be surprised how much light you are "losing".
 You can also compare most of the Astrophotography lenses I listed above, and get an idea of which lenses will let the most light in.
 Remember, the more light that you let in, the cleaner your images will be.